-Swimming pools and beach clubs opened across the Emirates over the summer.
-Loungers are spaced two metres apart and capacity limits are in place to prevent crowding.
+Swimming pools and beach clubs are open across the country.
+Loungers are spaced two metres apart and capacity limits are in place in some emirates to prevent crowding.

 Are entertainment venues such as amusement parks open?
 What are the rules there?

 Water parks and other amusement parks have all reopened.
 All have reduced capacity to prevent crowding on rides.
 Hand sanitiser stations and face masks are mandatory.